bmp-dot/nutanixapibootcamp/api_vm_status/api_vm_status.rst

 #.
 Enter the URL to get your VM

     - Start with the URL from the previous exercise: https://{{prism_central_ip}}:9440/api/nutanix/v3/vms
-    - Append /{{uuid}} to the URL, using the uuid from the metadata section noted in the VM creation response in Step 7 above.
+    - Append /{{uuid}} to the URL, using the uuid from the metadata section noted in the VM creation response from exercise 1

     .. figure:: images/appendurl.png

 #.
 Configure basic authentication for this API call

-    - Follow the same steps from the previous exercise - (Step 4 from VM creation workflow)
+    - Follow the same steps from the previous exercise 4
     - v3 conforms to HTTP as a stateless protocol such that each API call is authenticated

 #.
 Click Send to submit the v3 API call